Lindsey Graham: Political positions

-Tea Party opponents have called Graham a "moderate Republican."
-He calls himself a "Reagan-style Republican", and has been called a fairly conservative Republican with "a twang of moderation" and "an independent streak."
+Graham was a neoconservative.
+Tea Party opponents called Graham a "moderate Republican".
+He called himself a "Reagan-style Republican", and was called a fairly conservative Republican with "a twang of moderation" and "an independent streak".

-Much of the Tea Party criticism focuses on his willingness to be bipartisan and work with Democrats on issues like climate change, tax reform and immigration reform and his belief that judicial nominees should not be opposed solely because of their philosophical positions.
-He voted to confirm both of President Obama's Supreme Court nominees, Sonia Sotomayor and Elena Kagan.
-For his part, Graham has criticized and confronted the Tea Party, arguing for a more inclusive Republican Party.
+Much of the Tea Party criticism concerned his willingness to be bipartisan and work with Democrats on issues like climate change, tax reform, and immigration reform and his belief that judicial nominees should not be opposed solely because of their philosophical positions.
+He voted to confirm both of President Obama's Supreme Court nominees, Sonia Sotomayor in 2009 and Elena Kagan in 2010.
+Graham criticized and confronted the Tea Party, arguing for a more inclusive Republican Party.
 In 2023, the Lugar Center ranked Graham in the top third of senators for bipartisanship.

-We lost.
-President Obama won.
-I've got a lot of opportunity to disagree, but the Constitution, in my view, puts an obligation on me not to replace my judgment for his, not to think of the hundred reasons I would pick someone different ...
-I view my duty as to protect the Judiciary and to ensure that hard-fought elections have meaning in our system.
-I'm going to vote for her [Kagan] because I believe this election has consequences.
-And this president chose someone who is qualified to serve on this court and understands the difference between being a liberal judge and a politician.
-At the end of the day, it wasn't a hard decision ...
-She would not have been someone I would have chosen, but the person who did choose, President Obama, chose wisely.

-— Graham, explaining his vote to confirm Elena Kagan to the Supreme Court.